 President Ho Chi Minh Mausoleum

-When entering the mausoleum, you just need to follow the direction of the signs and follow the crowd in front, it is very easy to visit.
-Visitors are allowed to walk around the mausoleum continuously.
+When entering the mausoleum, just follow the signs and the crowd in front; it is very easy to visit.
+Visitors are allowed to walk around the mausoleum at all times.

 Uncle Ho’s Stilt House